linasofi13/image-processing-system/README.md

 3. **CPU Usage**:
    - Buddy System: Lower system time due to custom allocation
    - Conventional: Higher system time due to OS memory management

+#### Concurrency with OpenMP

+To improve performance, particularly for computationally intensive tasks like image scaling, the project utilizes **OpenMP** for parallel processing.

+- **Targeted Parallelization**: The primary loop within the `escalarImagen` function (responsible for bilinear interpolation) is parallelized using the `#pragma omp parallel for` directive.
+- **Mechanism**: This directive instructs the compiler to distribute the iterations of the outer loop (iterating over image rows) across multiple available processor cores.
+Each thread processes a subset of the rows independently.
+- **Benefit**: This significantly reduces the execution time for scaling large images by leveraging multi-core CPU architectures.
+The speedup is most noticeable on systems with multiple cores.

+##### Benchmark Example

+A simple benchmark scaling the `test/testImg/test.png` image (540x540) by a factor of 2.0 using conventional memory allocation (`-no-buddy`) shows the following processing times for the scaling operation itself:

+- **Multi-threaded (Default OpenMP)**: ~69 ms
+- **Single-threaded (`OMP_NUM_THREADS=1`)**: ~84 ms

+*Note: Actual times may vary based on the system's CPU and current load.*

 ### Project Structure
 ```